 Online voting has existed in the public imagination for decades.
-Until very recently, it remained largely suppressed by doubts about its security.
-Enormous advances made in the past decade in cryptography and blockchain technology have finally put online voting on the table as a viable option.
+Until very recently, it remained suppressed by doubts about its security.
+Enormous advances made during the past decade in cryptography and blockchain technology have finally put online voting on the table as a viable option.

 Voting on the internet has numerous advantages over traditional electronic or paper ballots.
 For many people, especially full-time workers or students, the internet is more physically accessible than a traditional polling station.
 Online voting greatly reduces the cost of conducting elections. digital ballots secured using well-designed blockchain protocols are more reliable than paper ballots.
 The results of digital elections can be seen instantly by anyone in the world.
 Moving elections online opens countless doors to fundamentally restructuring our systems of democracy, potentially making them more responsive, accountable and inclusive.

 In the Photo: A crowd voting.
 Photo Credit: Edwin Andreade via Unsplash

 Technological breakthroughs made in the past decade are responsible for the surging interest in online voting.
 Ensuring voter privacy and system security has always been a major roadblock for the possibility on online voting, but viable solutions to these problems have emerged.
 Advances in cryptography have made it possible for software to check a person’s credentials (like their nationality) without accessing any of their personal information.
 This is critical for an online voting system, which must maintain voters’ privacy while ensuring that they are who they claim to be.